-There were four teams of workmen, each team working in a different area along the route.
+Four teams of workmen were on site to get the job done as quickly as possible.
+Each team working in a different area along the route.

-The trenches were barriered off and kept safe, and ‘Courtesy Boards’ were installed around the excavation with the contact details in the event that there were problems in your area.
+The trenches were barriered off to keep them safe during the works.
+‘Courtesy Boards’ were installed around the excavation with the contact details in the event that there were problems in your area.

 All the trenches were filled with a concrete layer for strength and stability, with tarmac over the top to match the existing road surface.